andrewtshen/supershop/README.md

 ### Routes
 - `/profile` - Default user homepage
 - `/shoppinglist` - Shopping list information, automatically add expiration date or manual, FUNCTIONALITY: add new item, remove item, mark item as purchased, send it to inventory [POST] `/inventory`
-- `/shoppinglist/newitem/` - [GET] Form to add new item to shopping list FUNCIONALITY: drop down list for new items, [POST] Submit information to be added to shopping list
+- `/shoppinglist/newitem/` - [GET] Form to add new item to shopping list FUNCTIONALITY: drop down list for new items, [POST] Submit information to be added to shopping list
 - `/inventory` - Shows what the user already bought + expiration date, manually be able to add/remove items

 ### Extension